-5.4.1.2 Other paper products (including sanitary paper and office paper products)
+5.4.1.2 Other paper products (including sanitary paper and office paper products) 😑

-- Recycled Content: If the pulp furnish contains recycled content, at least 50 % of the recycled а fibre must be post-consumer recycled. - b Virgin fibre from native forests: If the pulp furnish contains fibre from native forests, the forest sources used must have current Sustainable Forest Management (SFM) certification. - Please see the notes in Appendix B for details of accepted SFM certifications. - Fibre includes that from harvested trees and that derived from waste wood, sawdust or wood chips. - Virgin fibre from plantations: If the pulp furnish contains fibre from plantation forests: С - the plantations used must be legally harvested, AND
+- a Recycled Content: If the pulp furnish contains recycled content, at least 50 % of the recycled fibre must be post-consumer recycled. - b Virgin fibre from native forests: If the pulp furnish contains fibre from native forests, the forest sources used must have current Sustainable Forest Management (SFM) certification.

+Please see the notes in Appendix B for details of accepted SFM certifications.

+Fibre includes that from harvested trees and that derived from waste wood, sawdust or wood chips.

-June 2021 Page 13 of 45 a total of at least 70 % of the fibre in the pulp furnish must be from sources that have current SFM certification.
+- c Virgin fibre from plantations: If the pulp furnish contains fibre from plantation forests: - i the plantations used must be legally harvested, AND - ii a total of at least 70 % of the fibre in the pulp furnish must be from sources that have current SFM certification.
 This 70 % may include any fibre from native forests that meets b) above.